-43. APPLICATION HINTS FOR THE AUXILIARY TERMINALS
+39. APPLICATION HINTS FOR THE AUXILIARY TERMINALS

-a) TAMPER N.C.
+(A-1) TAMPER N.C.

 The tamper switch is Normally Closed while the keypad is secured on gang box.
 It is open when the keypad is removed from the gang box.
-To prevent sabotage, connect these terminals in series with a 24 hour N.C. protection zone of an alarm system if required.
+To prevent sabotage, connect these terminals in series with a 24 hour N.C. protection zone of an alarm system or the temper input terminal of the decoder